 Good luck with that.

-You're w right now at the moment, they've turned off the uh the the faucets uh to to the water supplies for the most productive farmland in the Lower 48 out in California because of this uh this uh delta smelt, this two-inch fish that they say the farming uh would this the his he's threatened by this by this farming.
+Right now at the moment, they've turned off the faucets to the water supplies for the most productive farmland in the lower 48 out in California because of this delta smelt, this two-inch fish that they say the farming would he's threatened by this farming.

-Uh in in California, uh they're they've they've turned off the water to the most productive farmland.
+In California, they've turned off the water to the most productive farmland.

-You can't do uh anything in the Arctic National Wildlife Refuge with oil, where the people who actually live north of 60, they're tired of living in a dump and they'd like to, and they'd like to get a little bit of that nice uh United States American dream kind of lifestyle they've heard so much about.
+People who actually live north of 60, they're tired of living in a dump and they'd like to, and they'd like to get a little bit of that nice United States American dream kind of lifestyle they've heard so much about.

-So the idea that they're going to be doing any kind of ex energy exploration off the coast of Virginia is completely is completely uh beyond the realm of political possibility.
+So the idea that they're going to be doing any kind of energy exploration off the coast of Virginia is completely is completely beyond the realm of political possibility.

-Nobody is wanna nobody's gonna want to come out of their federally subsidized massage parlor.
+Nobody's going to want to come out of their federally subsidized massage parlour.

 And by the way, isn't that a terrible indictment of the United States?

-I mean if if massage parlors are no longer profitable, we might as well pack in capitalism.
+I mean, if massage parlors are no longer profitable, we might as well pack in capitalism.

 Because if even that requires federal subsidy, then we're done for.

-Uh Elliot Spitzer, I mean, at least when he was that was Elliot Spitzer when he was paying $300 an hour, he didn't stick that tab to the uh government of New York, did he?
+Elliot Spitzer, I mean, at least when he was, that was Elliot Spitzer, when he was paying $300 an hour, he didn't stick that tab to the government of New York, did he?

-I mean, this idea that somehow now we're gonna have federally subsidized massage parlors.
+I mean, this idea that somehow now we're going to have federally subsidized massage parlours.

-Uh but anyway, if you're like if you're say a big shot congressman and you're at your federally subsidized massage parlor in Virginia, You don't want to be walking out the door after you've had such a great time with your leading indicators and be confronted by these unsightly oil derricks off the Virginia coast, do you?
+But anyway, if you're like, if you're, say, a big shot congressman and you're at your federally subsidized massage parlour in Virginia, you don't want to be walking out the door after you've had such a great time with your leading indicators and be confronted by these unsightly oil derricks off the Virginia coast, do you?

-So this idea of Governor McConnell, m uh Governor McDonald, that anything is gonna happen for serious energy independence in the United States.
+So this idea of Governor McConnell, Governor McDonnell, that anything is going to happen for serious energy independence in the United States.

-Al Gore Carbon Billionaire, Al Gore Carbon, Al Gore has made more money buying carbon credits from himself than his father got uh made from investing in Occidental Petroleum.
+Al Gore has made more money buying carbon credits from himself than his father got made from investing in Occidental Petroleum.

-The idea you're a fool if you want to invest in oil exploration uh in gas exploration uh off the coast of the United States, you're a fool.
+If you want to invest in oil exploration, in gas exploration off the coast of the United States, you're a fool.

 We're done with that.